ExperienceLovelace/ha-floorplan/docs/_docs/01-04-how-to-handle-size-and-expand-floorplan.md

 2. Select your page
 3. Click the pencil to the right of the page title
 4. Select ‘Panel Mode’

+{% include gallery id="panel_mode_gallery" caption="Here's how the view are rendered before and after panel-mode are enabled including the required steps." %}

 After that's done, try and see if everything are working as expected.
 Else, please add `full_height: true` to your YAML-code, and see if that makes any different.